collabnix/dockerlabs/intermediate/workshop/DockerCompose/Lab_#1:Build_Command.md

 # Lab #1: Build Command
 In this lab we are going to look into <b>docker-compose build</b> command.Docker build used to create a new image using the instructions in the Dockerfile.
 The <b>build</b> can be specified either as a string containing a path to the build context.
 The newly built image will be used to create the container for the service.

+## Command instructions

+#### build

+The format is docker-compose build [options] [SERVICE...] .

+Build (rebuild) the service container in the project.

+Once the service container is built, it will be tagged with a tagname, such as a db container in a web project, possibly web_db.

+You can rebuild the service at any time by running the docker-compose build in the project directory.

+Options include:

+`--force-rm` removes the temporary container during the build process.

+`--no-cache` does not use cache during the build image process (this will lengthen the build process).

+`--pull always` tries to get a mirror of the updated version by `--pull` .

 ## Pre-requisite:

 ## Tested Infrastructure